 05 of 06

 And that's it, you've created a single crochet stitch, worked in reverse.
 To complete an entire row (edging) of the stitch, you will repeat steps 1-5 over.
 At the end, add a slip stitch.
 If you are working in rounds, you will slip stitch to join.
 If you are working in rows, slip stitch into the top of the turning chain of the previous row.
-And you've done it - a reverse single crochet edging!
 The result is a unique twisted version of the single crochet stitch.

 06 of 06

-- Note that "reverse single crochet" is the American term.
-If you are reading a UK pattern, it will be reverse double crochet!
-It will then be abbreviated as ddc, rev dc or reverse dc.
-They are the same stitch, worked as described in this tutorial (and called crab stitch in both types of patterns.)
+Note that "reverse single crochet" is the American term.
+If you are reading a UK pattern, it will be reverse double crochet, abbreviated as ddc, rev dc or reverse dc.
+They are the same stitch, worked as described in this tutorial (and called crab stitch in both types of patterns).

-- The stitch feels a little awkward at first, especially in the first two steps, which is where you can most feel that you are working backwards.
-Keep practicing it; it becomes easier and easier.
-Note that people who hold their hook in "pencil grip" tend to find the stitch easier to complete than those who hold their crochet hook in "knife grip".
+- People who hold their hook in "pencil grip" tend to find the stitch easier to complete than those who hold their crochet hook in "knife grip".

 - When working reverse single crochet as an edging, begin the stitch when your work is facing right side towards you.